What It’s Really Like to Live in San Miguel de Allende: Costs, Neighborhoods, Vibe, and Daily Life

 Location and Weather: Spring Almost All Year

-San Miguel sits in the gorgeous highlands of central Mexico, about 6,200 feet above sea level.
+San Miguel sits in the gorgeous highlands of central Mexico, in Mexico’s central highlands, within the Bajío region of the state of Guanajuato, about 6,200 feet above sea level.
 It’s in the state of Guanajuato and about four hours from Mexico City by bus.

 The weather is one of the city’s biggest perks.
+San Miguel de Allende has a temperate climate, with most days in the 70s F and cool nights in the 50s F, making it comfortable year-round.
 Most of the year feels like spring.

 Think cool mornings, warm afternoons, and evenings that make you want a light jacket or a fireplace.
 The coldest months are December and January, with daytime temps in the low 70s and chilly nights.
 The rainy season is June through September, and you’ll usually get quick afternoon showers that leave everything fresh and green.